AstraProtocol/astra/x/inflation/spec/01_concepts.md

 the rest of ASAs in subsequent years.

 ### Genesis Distribution
-At genesis launch, there is a total of 1,200,000,000 distributed to Genesis Partners, Strategic Partners (Backers), Astra Foundation, Core Team and the Community Pool.
+At the genesis launch, there is a total of 1,200,000,000 distributed to Genesis Partners, Strategic Partners (Backers), Astra Foundation, Core Team, and the Community Pool.
 Here are the details:

 |                        |    % |         #ASAs | Minted at genesis |                                                                                  Vesting schedule |
 |:-----------------------|-----:|--------------:|------------------:|--------------------------------------------------------------------------------------------------:|